 Properties of large jewelry houses and private collectors who love beautiful pieces, the rubies presented in this article are stones with high investment value, coveted by many bidders, and many characteristics define the price of rubies.

-What are the top 10 most expensive rubies in the world?
+Here is the top 10 most expensive ruby in the world.

 - #10 A Ruby and Diamond Ring ($ 3,450,718)

 - #9 A Harry Winston Ruby and Diamond Ring ($ 3,935,105)